fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 ## Include Maps via **npm**

-The `fusioncharts` package contains only two map definitions in `fusioncharts/maps` directory - the **World Map**, and the **Map of USA**.
-This is done to keep the package lightweight.
+To reduce the size of the download package, the `fusioncharts` package contains only two map definitions in `fusioncharts/maps` directory - the **World Map**, and the **Map of USA**.
 To use any of these two map definition files, follow the steps given below:

 **Step 1: Load the `fusioncharts` module**: